 To add a pause:

-1. Move your text cursor to the desired location.
+Move your text cursor to the desired location of your pause.

-3. Each pause represents a half-second break.
-You can add multiple pauses for longer breaks.
+Each pause represents a half-second break.
+You can edit the seconds of the pauses for longer breaks.

 Incorporate Punctuation Marks